 This chapter summarizes the results of a validation study conducted for FDS, in which its predictions are compared with measurements collected from six sets of large-scale fire experiments.
 A brief description of each set of experiments is given here.
-Further details can be found in Volume 2 and in the individual test reports.
+Further details can be found in Volume 7 and in the individual test reports.

-ICFMP BE #2: Benchmark Exercise #2 consists of eight experiments, representing three sets of conditions, to study the movement of smoke in a large hall with a sloped ceiling.
+ICFMP BE #2: Benchmark Exercise #2 consists of 8 experiments, representing 3 sets of conditions, to study the movement of smoke in a large hall with a sloped ceiling.
 The results of the experiments were contributed to the International Collaborative Fire Model Project (ICFMP) for use in evaluating model predictions of fires in larger volumes representative of turbine halls in NPPs.
-The tests were conducted inside the VTT Fire Test Hall, which has dimensions of 19 m high x 27 m long x 14 m wide (62 ft x 88.5 ft x 46 ft).
+The tests were conducted inside the VTT Fire Test Hall, which has dimensions of 19 m high by 27 m long by 14 m wide.
 Each case involved a single heptane pool fire, ranging from 2 MW to 4 MW.

-ICFMP BE #3: Benchmark Exercise #3, conducted as part of the ICFMP and sponsored by the NRC, consists of 15 large-scale tests performed at NIST in June 2003.
-The fire sizes range from 350 kW to 2.2 MW in a compartment with dimensions of 21.7 m high x 7.1 m long x 3.8 m wide (71.2 ft x 23.3 ft x 12.5 ft), designed to represent a variety of spaces in a NPP containing power and control cables.
-The walls and ceiling are covered with two layers of marinate boards, while the floor is covered with one layer of gypsum board on top of plywood.
-The room has one door with dimensions of 2 m x 2 m (6.6 ft x 6.6 ft), and a mechanical air injection and extraction system.
+ICFMP BE #3: Benchmark Exercise #3, conducted as part of the International Collaborative Fire Model Project (ICFMP) and sponsored by the US NRC, consists of 15 large-scale tests performed at NIST in June, 2003.
+The fire sizes range from 350 kW to 2.2 MW in a compartment with dimensions 21.7 m x 7.1 m x 3.8 m, designed to represent a variety of spaces in a NPP containing power and control cables.
+The walls and ceiling are covered with two layers of 25 mm thick marinate boards, while the floor is covered with two layers of 25 mm thick gypsum boards.
+The room has one 2 m x 2 m door and a mechanical air injection and extraction system.
 Ventilation conditions and fire size and location are varied, and the numerous experimental measurements include gas and surface temperatures, heat fluxes, and gas velocities.

 ICFMP BE #4: Benchmark Exercise #4 consists of kerosene pool fire experiments conducted at the Institut für Baustoffe, Massivbau und Brandschutz (iBMB) of the Braunschweig University of Technology in Germany.
-The results of two experiments were contributed to the ICFMP.
-These fire experiments involve relatively large fires in a relatively small [3.6 m x 3.6 m x 5.7 m (12 ft x 12 ft x 19 ft)] concrete enclosure.
-Only one of the two experiments (Test 1) was selected for the present V&V study.
+The results of two experiments were contributed to the International Collaborative Fire Model Project (ICFMP).
+These fire experiments involve relatively large fires in a relatively small (3.6 m x 3.6 m x 5.7 m high) concrete enclosure.
+Only one of the two experiments was selected for the present V&V study (Test 1).

 ICFMP BE #5: Benchmark Exercise #5 consists of fire experiments conducted with realistically routed cable trays in the same test compartment as BE #4.
-The compartment was configured slightly differently, and the height was 5.6 m (18.4 ft) in BE #5.
-Only Test 4 was selected for the present evaluation, and only the first 20 minutes, during which an ethanol pool fire pre-heated the compartment.
+Only one test (Test 4) was selected for the present evaluation, and only the first 20 min during which time an ethanol pool fire preheats the compartment.